 Bluprint, formerly Craftsy is an awesome online resource if you want to learn something new or start a new hobby.
 They offer some amazing classes and videos for everything from photography to cake decorating to knitting and more.

-Click here to check it out and unleash your creativity!
+Click here for a 7 day FREE trial and unleash your creativity!

 I hope this list gives you some inspiration for good habits to start.
 Begin with one or two, and gain momentum as you master them.